Financial coaching

 Financial coaches are there to help you focus on the future.
 While they can help you to identify current and past mistakes you may have made, they aren't there to dwell on what you've done 'wrong' or to make you feel bad for making mistakes.
 A financial coach wants to help you make an achievable, actionable plan that suits your unique situation and needs.

-Typically taking place one-on-one, a coach may ask you some preliminary questions to find out what areas you want to need to focus on first, what your current financial situation is, and what goals you want to set.
+Typically taking place one-on-one, a coach may ask you some preliminary questions to find out what areas you want to focus on first, what your current financial situation is, and what goals you want to set.
 Maybe you want to pay down debt but aren't sure where to start, or perhaps you want to invest in your financial future but feel lost and unsure where you should be focusing.
 A coach can help you to prioritise, teach you more about areas where you may feel uncertain, and help you to increase your confidence.

 Your coach will let you know ahead of time if there is any paperwork you need to fill out or bring with you.
 They may ask for you to bring along a basic outline of your current budget, or a snapshot of your money (how much you earn, your current debts, and any big concerns or questions you have).

-Sessions can take place face to face, online, or by telephone, depending on which you prefer and what your coach offers.
+Sessions can take place face-to-face, online, or by telephone, depending on which you prefer and what your coach offers.
 While no two sessions are identical, common topics to talk about can include how to save, how to better communicate with your partner about your finances or theirs, and how to reduce or eliminate debt.
 Creating a sustainable, realistic budget is another common focus for those working with a financial coach.

 Taking the next steps